thomasgalland/hlsdump/README.md

 Why dumping HLS streams with node.js ?
 --------------------------------------

-How use it ?
+How to use it ?
 ------------

-How install it ?
+How to install it ?
 ----------------

 In the future ?
 ---------------
 - Add multi-bitrate option to dumping all streams in a playlist
-- Add statistics to use that library in a streamming monitor
+- Add statistics to use this library in a streaming monitor
 - Create a npm package with this library
 - Create a bash program using this library

 Thanks to:
 ----------
 - Jay Salvat for code reviewing
-- Céline Bontemps for english documentation reviewing

 Licence:
 --------